agracey/devtoolsblog/content/reviews/pipelines/tekton.md

 - Highly composable
 - Very powerful with good abstractions
-- Good Security due to ability to run stage with K8s Service Accounts least privileges needed (TODO: reword)
+- Solid Security due to ability to use Pipeline specific Service Accounts
 - Growing set of published Tasks for anyone to use available on their [Github catalog repo](https://github.com/tektoncd/catalog).

 ## Cons